 Organising your Stay in Innsbruck

-After you have decided on Innsbruck as your exchange destination and have gotten consent from your home university, it is time to plan and organise your stay in Austria.
+After you have decided on Innsbruck as your study abroad destination and have gotten consent from your home university or have chosen Innsbruck as your permanent place of study, it is time to plan and organise your stay in Austria.
 Click on the individual tabs in the box below to find out about necessary preparations, living in Innsbruck and important steps before you leave again.

 Preparing your stay